 Implement a grade appropriate nutrition education program that will develop an awareness of and appreciation for nutrition and physical activity throughout the curriculum;

-Enforce existing physical education requirements and engage students in healthy levels of vigorous physical activity;
+Enforce existing physical education requirements and engage students in healthy levels of vigorous physical activity ensuring elementary students in grades K-6 receive at a minimum a total of 150 minutes per week of physical activity.
+The 150 minutes will include 60 minutes of scheduled physical education.
+Students in grades 7-8 will receive a minimum of 150 minutes of physical activity weekly.
+Students in grades 9-12 will be required to take one semester of physical education to comply with current Standards of Accreditation as well as receive a minimum of 150 minutes of physical activity weekly;

-Strive to improve the quality of physical education curricula and increase the training of physical education teachers;
+Strive to improve the quality of and staff development available to physical education curricula and increase the training of physical education teachers ensuring that the District employ at least one certified and/or qualified physical education full-time equivalent (FTE) teacher for every 500 students who will directly supervise physical education instruction and all personnel teaching physical education in grades K-12 hold a physical education certification appropriate for grade level being taught;

+Follow the Arkansas Physical Education and Health Education Frameworks in grades K-12;

+Not use or withhold physical education and recess as punishment;

+Allow outdoor recess when outdoor temperatures are between 35 – 95 degrees.

-Follow the Arkansas Physical Education and Health Education Frameworks in grades K-12;Not use food or beverages as rewards for academic, classroom, or sports performances;
+Not use food or beverages as rewards for academic, classroom, or sports performances and/or activities except as required for special needs students, School Nurse health care and foods for instructional purposes;

 Establish class schedules and bus routes that do not directly or indirectly restrict meal access;

 Provide students with ample time to eat their meals in pleasant cafeteria and dining areas;